 - A. In high-risk areas, the audit team may require invitation from the facility to conduct an audit - a.
-Some audits may be announced with 24 hours' notice prior to the audit - b.
-Auditors must inform WRAP that an audit will be announced at least one week prior to the audit
+Some audits may be announced with 24 hours' notice before the audit - b.
+Auditors must inform WRAP that an audit will be announced at least one week before the audit